euphoriacyberware-ai/DrawThingsKit/README.md

 #### Job Events

-The `JobQueue` provides a Combine publisher for job lifecycle events, making it easy to react to job completion, failures, and progress updates:
+The `JobQueue` provides a Combine publisher for job lifecycle events, making it easy to react to job completion, failures, and progress updates.

+**All image data is provided as native `PlatformImage` types** (NSImage on macOS, UIImage on iOS).
+The Kit handles all DTTensor format conversion internally, so your app works with familiar image types.

 ```swift
 import Combine